-Missing Thai boys found ‘safe’ after 9 days trapped in cave
+Watch incredible moment missing boys are found alive in Thai cave

 “We will bring food to them and a doctor who can dive.
 I am not sure they can eat as they have not eaten for a while.”

+“I found out from the television...
+I’m so happy I can’t put it into words,” another relative of one of the footballers told television reporters with tears of joy streaming down his cheeks.

+US forces and British divers join search for boys missing in Thailand cave

-Divers took advantage of a brief window of good weather on Monday to edge further into the cave, with the water levels dropping slowly but steadily every hour thanks to round-the-clock pumping.
+Earlier Monday divers took advantage of a brief window of good weather to edge further into the cave, with the water levels dropping slowly but steadily every hour thanks to round-the-clock pumping.

-Special forces divers fail to reach 12 boys trapped inside flooded cave

 They had hoped to find the “Wild Boar” team on an elevated ledge dubbed “Pattaya beach”.

-But the boys had retreated 300-400 metres further as the ledge was submerged, Narongsak added.
+But the boys had retreated 300-400 metres further as the ledge was submerged, Governor Narongsak added.

-The team’s travails are not over with a complex operation predicted to try to free the ailing group from the cave – which is still partially submerged.
+The team’s travails appear far from over with a complex operation predicted to try to bring the group several kilometres through the cave - which is still partially submerged and is linked by tight passages.

+Worrying predictions of heavy rains later this week mean rescuers must scramble to shuttle help and supplies to the stranded kids.

-Friends and teachers of the “Wild Boar” football team refused to give up hope of seeing the young players again.
+Loved ones, friends and teachers of the “Wild Boar” football team refused to give up hope of seeing the young players again.

 Scores of divers - including foreign experts - have been sent into the cave with hundreds of oxygen tanks, establishing a base camp inside the chambers over the weekend.